nnanna217/cop501-library-project/README.md

 ## menu.py module

-    Build the GUI using a hybrid of OOP components and modular functions Watch this 7mins walkthrough of the Library application https://youtu.be/XrSVTUE-ghE
+    Built the GUI using a hybrid of OOP components and modular functions Watch this 7mins walkthrough of the Library application https://youtu.be/XrSVTUE-ghE

     - Extras